awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-wordpress-upload-application.md

 }
 ```

- For information about how to generate and attach an Amazon S3 bucket policy, see [Bucket Policy Examples](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html)\.
+ For information about how to generate and attach an Amazon S3 bucket policy, see [Bucket policy examples](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html)\.

-For information about how to create and attach an IAM policy, see [Working with Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingPolicies.html#AddingPermissions_Console)\.
+For information about how to create and attach an IAM policy, see [Working with policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingPolicies.html#AddingPermissions_Console)\.

-## Prepare the Application's Files for the Bucket<a name="tutorials-wordpress-upload-application-prepare-application-files"></a>
+## Prepare the application's files for the bucket<a name="tutorials-wordpress-upload-application-prepare-application-files"></a>

 Make sure the WordPress application files, the AppSpec file, and the scripts are organized on your development machine similar to the following: